What are Pickleberry Pie Hospital Concerts for Kids?

 – Cristen Cravath, Coordinator The Children’s Inn at NIH

 Pickleberry Pie began as a free children’s radio program in 1986.
-It was a very popular series and won the Corporation for Public Broadcasting’s highest award.
-Pickleberry Pie was then asked to create a closed circuit radio channel for Packard Hospital in Stanford, CA. This lead to the Hospital Concert series for seriously ill and disabled children in Packard and Shriner’s Hospital in San Francisco beginning in 1998.
+This innovative program won the Corporation for Public Broadcasting’s highest award in 1990.
+Then Pickleberry Pie created a closed circuit radio channel for Packard Hospital in Stanford, CA. This led to the first free live Hospital Concert Series in Packard and Shriner’s Hospitals in 1998.
 Thanks to foundation support and generous volunteers, Pickleberry Pie Hospital Concerts for Kids has expanded to many hospitals and regions throughout the country.
 Visit our radio website at Kids Public Radio.